coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-20-arraylist-removerange-method.md

-﻿---
+---
 layout: post
 title: "ArrayList removeRange() method in Java"
 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
-description: "In this article, we will see removeRange() method of ArrayList class in Java.
+description: "In this article, we will see the removeRange() method of the ArrayList class in Java.
 This method is used to remove a range of elements from the ArrayList."
 ---

-In this article, we will see `removeRange()` method of [ArrayList class in Java](https://coderolls.com/arraylist-in-java/).
+In this article, we will see the `removeRange()` method of [ArrayList class in Java](https://coderolls.com/arraylist-in-java/).
 ArrayList class in Java.
 This method is used to remove a range of elements from the ArrayList.

 ## Introduction